mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

   caption: [ Unprotected voter fault injection study results ] ) <tab:faultinjectunprotected>

-@fig:allunprotectedcomb shows the combined results of all combinatorial circuits under unprotected voter fault injection tests.
+@fig:allunprotectedcomb shows the combined results of all combinational circuits under unprotected voter fault injection tests.

 #figure(
     image("../../diagrams/all_comb_unprot.svg", width: 80%),
-    caption: [ Comparison of all results for unprotected voter combinatorial circuits ] ) <fig:allunprotectedcomb>
+    caption: [ Comparison of all results for unprotected voter combinational circuits ] ) <fig:allunprotectedcomb>

 In this case, rather than being an inverse logarithmic curve, all tests have a very sharp fall-off in the